RackHD/smi-service-virtualnetwork/README.md

 Step 6.
 The user determines that he does not need IP address C.  A call is made to the micro-service to RELEASE IP address C from network X.  Alternatively, a call can be made by an external process to release any reserved IP addresses that are not assigned within a given expiration period.

 ---
+### Licensing
+This docker microservice is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.txt).

+The microservice makes use of some dependent libraries that may be covered other other licenses, including the Hibernate Core library which is licensed under the [LGPL 2.1 license](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt)..

+Source code for this microservice is available in repositories at https://github.com/RackHD.

+In order to comply with the requirements of applicable licenses, the source for dependent libraries used by this microservice is available for download at:  https://bintray.com/rackhd/binary/download_file?file_path=smi-service-virtualnetwork-dependency-sources-devel.zip

+Additionally the binary and source jars for all dependent libraries are available for download on Maven Central.

 ### Support
 Slack Channel: codecommunity.slack.com